Future of the Labor Market

-IDI's Labor Market Reform Program seeks to reform labor relations in Israel.
+IDI's Economic Reform Program seeks to reform labor relations in Israel.
 The principal aim of the project is to address the worrying trend of dualization in Israel's labor market, which is exacerbating social tensions and driving up the cost of living.
 On the one hand, large segments in the Israeli workforce are working under temporary contracts that offer minimal job security, weak social protections and dwindling economic security.
 Entrenched segments of the workforce hold tenured positions, exhibit low productivity and abuse the tremendous political power at their disposal to prevent necessary reforms.

 The goal of the program is to develop actionable policy proposals that will address this major economic and social challenge.
 In so doing, the program aspires to boost productivity in Israel's public sector, help lower the cost of living in Israel and strengthen public trust in government.